mosip/documentation/docs/collab-getting-started-guide.md

 * MinIO is an open-source, high-performance object storage server that is designed for cloud-native and containerized environments.
 It allows organizations to build their own private cloud storage infrastructure that is scalable, highly available, and easily deployable.
 In MOSIP, [MinIO](https://docs.mosip.io/1.2.0/deploymentnew/v3-installation/mosip-external-dependencies) is used to store various types of data, such as documents, images, and files, providing a reliable and efficient storage solution.
 To learn more, click [here](https://min.io/).
 * For MinIO installation for the object store, click [here](https://github.com/mosip/mosip-infra/tree/develop/deployment/v3/utils/minio-client-util).
-* Running this utility in your local system will require [wireguard access](wireguard-client-installation-guide.md).
-Raise a request by filling out the [form](https://docs.google.com/forms/d/e/1FAIpQLSeI3VcvEYMvOgtobV92r7293AVqq7bEQgNE6WHn-JTiuLOGqg/viewform) here and get started.

 #### Admin Portal Setup Guide

 * Admin application is a web-based application used by a privileged group of administrative personnel to manage various master data and carry out operational activities.
 To learn more about the Admin Portal, click [here](https://docs.mosip.io/1.2.0/modules/administration).
 * For the end-to-end process of how to run the Admin Portal in our collab environment, click here(Upcoming).
 * For details on how to use the application, refer to our [end user guide](https://docs.mosip.io/1.2.0/modules/administration/admin-portal-user-guide).
-* Running this application in your local system will require [wireguard access](wireguard-client-installation-guide.md).
-Raise a request by filling out the [form](https://docs.google.com/forms/d/e/1FAIpQLSeI3VcvEYMvOgtobV92r7293AVqq7bEQgNE6WHn-JTiuLOGqg/viewform) here and get started.

 #### Resident Services Setup Guide